hackupc/guides-page/_pages/guide/sponsor.md

 - Merchandising (also known as swag) for participants
 - A lot of energy!

-### Check in
+## Check in

+> A5 building from Campus Nord, C/Jordi Girona, 1-3, 08034 Barcelona

-You can go directly to the sponsor check-in, it is located at the same place as hackers, however you can go directly in.
+You can go directly to the sponsor check-in, it is located at the same place as hackers.
 Please let us know when you arrive on the event so we can help you to set-up everything!
+You can talk to an organizer at any time to ask fo help!

 ---

 ## Preliminary schedule

 {% include sections/schedule.md %}

 ---
+## Judging criteria

+{% include sections/judging.md %}

+---

 ## Sponsor FAQ

-### When will you get participant data?
-Participants resumes will be sent to you shortly before the event.

 ### When to arrive?